polkadot-fellows/JIPs/JIP-3.md

 ## Availability events

-These events concern availability shard distribution and retrieval.
+These events concern availability shard distribution and retrieval, and reconstruction of bundles/segments.

-### 120: Shard request sent
+### 120: Shards requested

-Emitted by assurers when they send a request for their shards to a guarantor (CE 137).
+Emitted when an assurer requests their shards from a guarantor (CE 137).
+This event should be emitted by both the assurer and the guarantor.

-    Peer ID (Guarantor)
-    Work-Report Hash (The work-report the shards are for) Erasure-Root (The erasure root of the work-report) Shard Index

-### 121: Shard request received

-Emitted by guarantors when they receive a shard request from an assurer (CE 137).

-    Peer ID (Assurer)
+    Peer ID
+    Connection Side (Requester)
     Erasure-Root
     Shard Index

-### 122: Shard request failed
+### 121: Shard request failed

 Emitted when a shard request fails (CE 137).
 This should be emitted by both sides, ie the assurer and the guarantor.

-    Event ID (ID of the corresponding "shard request sent" or "shard request received" event) Reason
+    Event ID (ID of the corresponding "shards requested" event) Reason

-### 123: Shards transferred
+### 122: Shards transferred

 Emitted when a shard request completes successfully (CE 137).
 This should be emitted by both sides, ie the assurer and the guarantor.

-    Event ID (ID of the corresponding "shard request sent" or "shard request received" event)
+    Event ID (ID of the corresponding "shards requested" event)

-### 124: Bundle shard request sent
+### 123: Bundle shard request sent

 Emitted by auditors when they send a bundle shard request to an assurer (CE 138).

-    Peer ID (Assurer)
+    Event ID (TODO, should reference auditing event) Peer ID (Assurer)
-    Work-Report Hash (The work-report the shard is for) Erasure-Root (The erasure root of the work-report) Shard Index
+    Shard Index

-### 125: Bundle shard request received
+### 124: Bundle shard request received

 Emitted by assurers when they receive a bundle shard request from an auditor (CE 138).